Convert PDF to JPG Images in HTML5 with JavaScript

 DWObject.Addon.PDF.SetReaderOptions(readerOptions);

-Export as JPG Files
+Step 5: Export PDF Pages as JPG Images

 Next, we can export the images in the buffer as JPG files.
 We have to convert them into blob and download them.